freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 490.1

-The commits you made on your feature branch were added to this branch.
+The `feat: add create table reference` commit you made on your feature branch was added to this branch.
 You can delete a branch with `git branch -d branch_name`. `-d` stands for "delete".
 Since your changes were added, you can safely delete the `feat/add-create-table-reference` branch.
 Do that now.

 #### HINTS